engelfrost/svg-input-elements/README.md

 Currently this project implements text areas, similar in behaviour to HTML `<textarea>` tags.
-You can try it out with ./demo.html (just add jQuery and jQuery SVG and adjust the href values) or see the 0.1 release (might not have all the latest fixes) on [josf.se/svg-input-elements/](http://josf.se/svg-input-elements/)
+You can try it out with ./demo.html (just add jQuery and jQuery SVG and adjust the href values) or see the 0.1 release (which works in Chrome/Chromium but does not have all the latest fixes) on [josf.se/svg-input-elements/](http://josf.se/svg-input-elements/)

 The goal is to implement input elements that feel and behave naturally (i.e.